Kenneth Pitzer: Biography

 Pitzer received his B.S. in 1935 from the California Institute of Technology and his Ph.D. from the University of California, Berkeley in 1937.
-Upon graduation, he was appointed to the faculty of UC Berkeley's Chemistry Department and was eventually elevated to professor.
+Upon graduation, he was appointed to the faculty of UC Berkeley's chemistry department and was eventually promoted to professor.
 From 1951 to 1960, he served as dean of the College of Chemistry.

 Pitzer was the third president of Rice University from 1961 until 1968 and sixth president of Stanford University from 1969 until 1971.
 His tenure at Stanford was turbulent due to student protests.
 Worn out by the confrontations, he announced his resignation in 1970 after a 19-month tenure.
 He returned to UC Berkeley in 1971.
-He retired in 1984, but continued research until his death.
+He retired in 1984, but continued research and scientific writing until his death.

-Pitzer was Director of Research for the U.S. Atomic Energy Commission from 1949 to 1951 and a member of the National Academy of Sciences.
+Pitzer was director of research for the U.S. Atomic Energy Commission from 1949 to 1951 and a member of the National Academy of Sciences.
 He was elected to the American Philosophical Society in 1954 and the American Academy of Arts and Sciences in 1958.

 As a scientist, Pitzer was known for his work on the thermodynamic properties of molecules.
 While still a graduate student he discovered that hydrocarbon molecules do not rotate unhindered around their C-C bonds.
 There is in fact a barrier to internal rotation, an important discovery upsetting the conventional wisdom and affecting the thermodynamic properties of hydrocarbons.
 Some of his work is summed up in the Pitzer equations describing the behavior of ions dissolved in water.
 During his long career he won many awards, most notably the National Medal of Science and the Priestley Medal.
 The Ohio Supercomputing System named their new cluster Pitzer in honour of Kenneth Pitzer.

 In the public hearing that led to the revocation of Robert Oppenheimer's security clearance, Pitzer testified about his policy differences with Oppenheimer concerning the development of thermonuclear weapons.